Makesesama/req_vcr/test_api/README.md

 # TestApi

-A simple test API server for testing ReqVCR.
+A simple test API server for testing Reqord.

-This application provides a few basic API routes with fake authentication to demonstrate and test ReqVCR's recording and replay functionality.
+This application provides a few basic API routes with fake authentication to demonstrate and test Reqord's recording and replay functionality.

 ## Routes